MicrosoftDocs/Advertising-docs/BingAds/scripts/get-started.md

 8. To see the output, click **Logs**.

 The difference between **Preview** and **Run script now** is that Preview gives you the chance to see how the script would affect your data without actually committing the changes.
 If the script modifies data, you should run it in preview mode first.
 For limitations of Preview mode, see [Running scripts in Preview mode](concepts/preview-mode.md).

+For multi-account scripts, you access the Scripts editor from **Accounts Summary** instead of **Campaigns**.
+To get an account that you manage, use the [AccountsApp](reference/AccountsApp.md) object.
+After getting the managed account, use the [BingAdsApp](reference/BingAdsApp.md) object to access its entities.

 ## Next steps